Wazuh: a practical SIEM platform for security monitoring

 The collected inventory data for each of the monitored devices can be searched through the Wazuh RESTful API and from the web user interface.
 These include memory usage, disk space usage, processor specifications, network interfaces, open ports, running processes and a list of installed applications.

-Collection of inventory data is performed automatically and regularly according to the settings.
-After the collection is complete, the new inventory data is compared with the old data from the previous scan.
-In this way, it identifies (for example) the opening of a new port, changes in processes or the installation of a new application.
+Inventory data is collected automatically and at regular intervals based on the configured settings.
+After each collection cycle, the new inventory data is compared with data from the previous scan.
+This helps identify events such as a newly opened port, process changes, or the installation of a new application.

-Monitoring the compliance with regulatory requirements – CIS, PCI DSS etc.
+Monitoring compliance with regulatory requirements: CIS, PCI DSS, and more

-Are your GPOs compliant with security recommendations?
-Is your AD secured according to the CIS specification?
-The Automated Configuration Assessment module helps maintain a standard configuration by monitoring the configuration of monitored devices.
+Are your GPOs aligned with security recommendations?
+Is your Active Directory configured according to CIS guidance?
+The Automated Configuration Assessment module helps maintain a standard configuration by continuously checking the settings of monitored devices.

-The module regularly scans and reports incorrect configurations in the monitored system.
-These scans assess the system configuration through policy files containing a set of checks.
-For example, it can check the file system configuration, look for the availability of an update or security patch.
-It can also check whether a firewall is enabled, identify unnecessary running services, or verify user password policies.
+The module scans systems regularly and reports incorrect configurations.
+These scans evaluate the environment through policy files that contain a set of checks.
+For example, it can verify file system configuration, look for missing updates or security patches, check whether a firewall is enabled, identify unnecessary running services, and validate user password policies.

 Scanning policies are written in YAML format.
 This allows users to quickly understand them, as well as extend existing policies to suit their needs or to write new ones.